jmangt/test-driven-puppet/profiles.md

 Must of the time a profile will set up scaffolding for an application using that particular technology stack.

 In the Wordpress example, the `worpress` profile will delegate installing and configuring Apache and PHP to their respective modules.
-The only job of the profile is to pass the necessary parameters to them.
+The profile is in charge of passing the necessary parameters to them.

 ```ruby
 # Wordpress Profile